biolab/orange2/orange/doc/Orange/rst/Orange.classification.bayes.rst

 ========

-:obj:`NaiveLearner` can estimate probabilities using relative frequencies or m-estimate (`bayes-mestimate.py`_, uses `lenses.tab`_):
+:obj:`NaiveLearner` can estimate probabilities using relative frequencies or
+m-estimate:

 .. literalinclude:: code/bayes-mestimate.py
     :lines: 7-

-Observing conditional probabilities in an m-estimate based classifier shows a shift towards the second class - as compared to probabilities above, where relative frequencies were used.
-Note that the change in error estimation did not have any effect on apriori probabilities (`bayes-thresholdAdjustment.py`_, uses `adult-sample.tab`_):
+Conditional probabilities in an m-estimate based classifier show a shift towards the second class - as compared to probabilities above, where relative frequencies were used.
+The change in error estimation did not have any effect on apriori probabilities:

 .. literalinclude:: code/bayes-thresholdAdjustment.py
     :lines: 7-

-Setting adjustThreshold parameter can sometimes improve the results.
-Those are the classification accuracies of 10-fold cross-validation of a normal naive bayesian classifier, and one with an adjusted threshold::
+Setting :obj:`~NaiveLearner.adjust_threshold` can improve the results.
+The classification accuracies of 10-fold cross-validation of a normal naive bayesian classifier, and one with an adjusted threshold::

     [0.7901746265516516, 0.8280138859667578]

-Probabilities for continuous features are estimated with \
+Probability distributions for continuous features are estimated with \
 :class:`Orange.statistics.estimate.Loess`.
-(`bayes-plot-iris.py`_, uses `iris.tab`_):

 .. literalinclude:: code/bayes-plot-iris.py
     :lines: 4-